balaji206/E-commerce/README.md

 ## Milestone 18
 - Created an endpoint to receive request from cart page.
 - Created an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19
+- Created an cart page that display the products inside cart using endpoint that was build in milestone 18.